SHAcollision/pubky-vibes/portable-homeserver/README.md

    dx bundle --android --release
    ```

-4. Patch the generated Android manifest so the embedded services can bind their sockets:
+4. Patch the generated Android manifest so the embedded services can bind their sockets and so the launcher only allows cleartext calls to localhost:

    ```bash
    python3 scripts/patch_android_manifest.py \
      target/dx/portable-homeserver/release/android/app/src/main/AndroidManifest.xml
    ```

-   Re-run this script whenever you regenerate the Android project to keep the manifest in sync.
+   The helper keeps `<uses-permission>` entries outside `<application>`, drops the global `usesCleartextTraffic` flag in favour of a scoped `@xml/network_security_config` reference, and generates the matching XML file under `app/src/main/res/xml/`.
+Re-run it whenever you regenerate the Android project to keep the manifest in sync.

 5. Assemble the release APK with Gradle: